aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 5 - The Skeleton Guard

 Stephen's Testament
-1 - Wails of a Miner
+1 - Wails of a Miner -- MISSING

 Tales from Musslebeard's Crew
 1 - Madness